Web Testing - Using CSS Selectors¶

 The special statement @@@

-is used as a separator for CSS statements pointing to constituent frames.
+is used as a separator for CSS statements that point to constituent frames.

-The top-level frame is found by name main
+The top-level frame is found by the name main

 frame[name='main']

-Then the frame's contents is searched for the <a>
+Then the frame's content is searched for the <a>

-element that is a 3d child of it's parent element.
+element that is the third child of its parent element.

 Note